GaboM26/Honir/README.md

 they were to "crack the code", no vital information would be leaked, since it only contains data that can be received by running ./cstore list.

+# other implementation details

+add will create an archive and doesn't add more files to an existing archive just as lab spec says.
+Furthermore, for extract, all the archive is read into memory and then moved around from there.
+Some "still reachable" blocks were detected coming from cstore_args.cpp code, which is all the scaffolding provided by teaching staff.
+No other data leaks detected.